0xFableOrg/roll-op/README.md

 developer to spin up an OP stack rollup, both for development and production use.

 The script enables you to configure and run your own rollup infrastructure by running only two or three commands.
-It uses a single well-documented configuration file, and helps you fill it via a command line wizard.
+It uses a single well-documented configuration file.

-Additionally, the package supports spinning EIP-4337 account abstraction infrastructure (a bundler and a paymaster) and helps you configure them so that you can automatically subsidize gas for transactions that match certain criteria (e.g. transactions to specific whitelisted contracts).
+Additionally, the package supports spinning a block explorer (Blockscout), and EIP-4337 account abstraction infrastructure (a bundler and a paymaster).

 ## Versioning